Higher Connectivity of Tropicalizations: Proof of the Tropical Bertini Theorem

 Let $\pi : (K^*)^n \rightarrow (K^*)^d$ be the morphism of tori corresponding to $P$.
-By Lemma~\ref{l:finite} the morphism $\pi|_X$ is finite.
 By Remark~\ref{rem:scale} we can change coordinates to assume that the linear map $P : \RR^n \rightarrow \RR^d$ is the coordinate projection onto the first $d$ coordinates.
 Thus $\pi$ is also a coordinate projection from $(K^*)^n$ onto the first $d$ coordinates.

-In order to apply Theorem~\ref{t:FMZ}, we would like $\pi|_X$ to have property PB.
-If it does not, then using ideas from the proof of \cite[Proposition 3.8]{AmorosoSombra} we will show that $X$ can be replaced by an isomorphic variety $Y \subset (K^*)^n$ and the map $\pi$ can be replaced by another monomial map $\rho : (K^*)^n \rightarrow (K^*)^d$ while preserving the tropical picture up to invertible linear change of coordinates, as in Diagram \eqref{eqn:commdiag} below.
+By Lemma~\ref{l:finite} the morphism $\pi|_X$ is finite.